SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/design_strategies.en.md

 }
 ```

-This signature looks a little unusual, but it all it means is that this class represents a LoadableComponent that loads the EditIssue page.
+This signature looks a little unusual, but all it means is that this class represents a LoadableComponent that loads the EditIssue page.

 By extending this base class, we need to implement two new methods: